bggardner/simplisafe-proxy/README.md

 A simple PHP class that takes care of authenticating with the SimpliSafe API, allowing simplified access from browsers.
 It also includes some common methods so it can used programmatically as a client instead of a proxy.

-This project was developed to use with a home automation system, and is meant to be used on a secure local network only.
+NOTICE: This project was developed to use with a home automation system, and is meant to be used on a secure local network only.
 As your SimpliSafe account credentials are required, be aware of possible security risks.

 # Dependencies
 * SimpliSafe monitoring account (required for API access)